The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Jet bundles and formal solutions of nonlinear PDEs

-The following result recalls the classical definition of linear operator symbols and shows the naturality of Definition \ref{symbnon}, in the sense that in the linear case, the linear operator symbol coincides with the operator symbol up to the canonical isomorphisms (\ref{iso2}) and (\ref{iso3}):
+The following result recalls the classical def\/inition of linear operator symbols and shows the naturality of Def\/inition~\ref{symbnon}, in the sense that in the linear case, the linear operator symbol coincides with the operator symbol up to the canonical isomorphisms~(\ref{iso2}) and~(\ref{iso3}):